 The HSE Alumni Academic Fellowship is a new programme aimed at reinforcing cooperation and communication among academically successful HSE graduates and the University’s community at large.

 HSE is very proud of its academic graduates and is interested in working with them in various formats.
-In order to stimulate this kind of cooperation, we are announcing a competition to receive funding for visits of academic graduates to HSE so that they may conduct lectures and workshops, as well as participate in the HSE International Advisory Committee.
+In order to stimulate this kind of cooperation, we are announcing a competition to receive funding for visits of academic graduates to HSE so that they may conduct lectures and workshops.
 Furthermore, visiting alumni will have the opportunity to work with a research assistant to carry out research and prepare joint publications.

 Terms of Participation